 The best hope for most of us is retirement income balance from multiple sources.
 That can include what ever Social Security will pay, supplemented by investment income, retirement plan distributions (as much as they will be), and some form of earned income.

 The upside though is that the earned income doesn’t necessarily have to be the job or work you’ve done all your life.
 You can move into a softer occupation that will be less taxing than your current one.
 This places a premium on doing work that you like.
 If you do, semi-retirement can be one of the best times of your life.
 You’ll be blazing new paths, rather than spending money to fill the hours that represent the rest of your mortal life.

 It was for this very reason that I’ve pursued a career as a freelance blog writer.
-I had a career crisis about five years ago, and realized that I had to do something completely new.
+I had a career crisis about seven years ago, and realized that I had to do something completely new.
 I love to write, and realized that it’s something I could do – in one capacity or another – for the rest of my life, retirement be damned.
 It’s working for me; you can do something similar – and you should.
 It’s one of the very best “retirement” moves you can make.

 Start that retirement career now, and you’ll be ready when the time comes.
 I’m no where near retirement, but it’s not a time that I dread anymore.

 No matter what you may think all is not lost!